jimbarcos/rat-maze-a-star/README.md

   - Controls for all available actions
 - Animated mouse character that rotates to face its direction of travel
 - Pause/resume functionality to examine the algorithm at any step
+- Visual highlighting of nodes with the same F-score to demonstrate the prioritization process

 ## Requirements